tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   ![plaid_fetch_institutions](Images/plaid_fetch_institutions.png)

 * Knowing the institutions available in the sandbox allows one to extract account data for that institution.
-To extract account data, Plaid will need to perform another level of authentication.
-This level of authentication requires the generation and exchange of a **public token** for an **access token**.
+To extract account data, Plaid will need to perform another level of authentication, which requires the generation and exchange of a **public token** for an **access token**.

 * You can create a public token using an `institution_id` from the sandbox (e.g., `ins_112060`).
 The `client.Sandbox.public_token.create()` function will create and return a public token for `1st Bank (Broadus, MT) - Personal`.
 The function accepts two arguments: institution and products.
 Products can be understood as the types of datasets Plaid has available.
 These include, but are not limited to, transactions, income, and assets.